selfdual-brain/phouka/readme.md

 A node can become crashed.
 After a crash, a node is deaf (does not react to incoming messages and also does not produce any new messages).

+# Development

+## Tech stack

+- The development language is Scala.
+- The GUI is based on Java Swing.
+- The simulation runs totally in RAM (there is no external storage support yet), so it is OutOfMemory exception which eventually blows the sim.
+For reasonably-sized simulations assume that 32 GB of RAM is a good starting point, while 16 GB is the absolute minimum.
+- DES is implemented in a classic way (priority queue of events), so we do not utilize parallelism.
+This is for a good reason: parallel-DES impacts the complexity of any simulator a lot.
+Nevertheless, parallel-DES is considered as nice-to-have(see the section "Dev roadmap" below).
+- The coding style is a proper mix of OO and FP, with OO quite dominating.
+Partially because we liked it this way, but also in many cases this is caused by explicit performance optimizations.

+## Current status

+COMPLETED:

+- DES simulation core engine
+- network model
+- blockchain simulation engine
+- naive casper model
+- leaders sequence model
+- highway validator model
+- statistics processor
+- simulation recording
+- GUI - mvp framework on top of Java Swing
+- GUI - events log browser
+- GUI - node stats browser

+IN PROGRESS:

+- config serialization / deserialization
+- experiments framework
+- engine testing / profiling
+- GUI - projects manager
+- GUI - experiment runner
+- GUI - brickdag graph
+- binary release
+- user's manual

+## Dev roadmap

+Current roadmap:
+- Feb 15, 2021: pre-release (demo version)
+- Mar 1st, 2021: engine is feature complete
+- Mar 15th, 2021: GUI is feature-complete
+- Mar 20th, 2021: binary release ready, entering beta-testing period
+- Apr 1st, 2021: User's Manual + demo videos on YouTube
+- May 1st, 2021: beta testing complete, official release date of version 1.0

+Future plans:
+- enhanced support for simulation data export (so that external data-science tooling may be plugged-in)
+- extracting the engine as a separate library
+- Docker support
+- storage support (currently the sim runs in RAM)
+- hosting a web version
+- full Highway consensus model support (endorsements/spam protection, eras with slots, validators rotation)
+- enhanced P2P network model (explicit implementation RPC-over-DES, gossip protocol over RPC, Kademlia-based discovery)
+- parallel simulation engine (PDES)
+- javascript frontend

 # Licensing and forking
 This software is covered by GPLv3 license.
 The text of the license is included in `license.md` file.